PeterWAWood/UnicodeOutOfTheBoxTests/README.md

 15. Length of text with decomposed characters and characters above BMP Length of "eU+0308U+1D11EU+30C8U+3099"
     The expected result is 3

+16. Performing case insensitive comparison
+    Compare "weiss" with "weiß"
+    The expected result is true
+    ß is U+00DF, UTF-8 C3 9F
 ```

 ###The Results

 ```
 Language                          Score         Comment
-Cocoa - Objective-C                15 out of 15           Needs to be run under OSX 10.8+ Java                               15 out of 15
+Cocoa - Objective-C           16 out of 16      Needs to be run under OSX 10.8+ Java                          15 out of 15
 LiveCode 7                    12 out of 15
 JavaScript                     5 out of 15
-Perl                               14 out of 16           Extra fold case test added Python 3                           10 out of 15
+Perl                          14 out of 16      16 out of 16 with CPAN Unicode::Casing
+Python 3                      10 out of 15
 Ruby                           4 out of 15      15 out of 15 with UnicodeUtils Gem
 ```

 ###The Code and Detailed Results